Case study

 HelloHost

-Back-end contractor
+Back-end contractor / systems owner

 HelloHost is a conversational AI product for short-term rental hosts, designed to automatically handle guest inquiries across booking platforms.
 Vishaal was brought on as a back-end contractor to design and build the core system under a tight deadline, with the goal of getting real users onto the product before an upcoming industry conference.